BRIONNE DAVIS as ROB

 Brionne loves the challenge of taking on roles with a meaningful message and is the proud papa of his loving dog Mambe.

 Hunter has appeared in other indie films by directors Erika Hatva, Davis Carstens, Jeremy Gantz, Noel Williams and Ahmad Zahra.
 He portrayed a crystal meth addict Matt in "Tweakers" opposite Tony-Award winning actress Elizabeth Ashley and directed by Jimmy Palmeri.
-Most recently, Hunter produced, wrote, acted and directed his first soon to be released feature film entitled "Guys Reading Poems".
+Most recently, Hunter produced, wrote, acted and directed his first feature film entitled "Guys Reading Poems".
 He also appeared as Brian in the dark comedy short film "Winner Takes All" and Harrison DeWinters in the original webseries "Dumbass Filmmakers!"

 Los Angeles theatre credits include "Trafficking in Broken Hearts", "On the Open Road', "Gay Times Requeim", "Little Armenia", "Julius Caesar", "Password in Warsaw", and his critically acclaimed role as punk Jimmy in "A Prayer for My Daughter" directed by two-time Emmy award winner Dorothy Lyman.
 Hunter also wrote and performed "Fate of the Monachs", a multi-media one-man show that received Critic's Pick by "Backstage".
 In 2009, Hunter also premiered his piece "The Sermons of John Bradley" at the Lex Theatre in Hollywood and won Best Performance in a Drama - Male Actor in the Best of 2008-2009 list by StageScenela.com